rosenfeld/vim-ruby-debugger/README.md

     It will kill any listeners of ports 39767 and 39768 and run rdebug-ide and ~/.vim/bin/ruby_debugger.rb on these ports accordingly.

-3. Set breakpoint somewhere by **&lt;Leader&gt;b** (e.g., '\b').
+3. Set breakpoint somewhere by **&lt;Leader&gt;db** (e.g., '\db').
 You should see 'xx' symbol at current line.

 4. Open page with the breakpoint in the browser.
 Vim should automatically set current line to breakpoint.

 5. After this, you can use commands:

-         <Leader>b - set breakpoint at current line
+         <Leader>db - set breakpoint at current line
-         <Leader>v - open/close window with variables.
+         <Leader>dv - open/close window with variables.
 You can expand/collapse variables by 'o' in normal mode or left-mouse double-click
-         <Leader>n - step over
+         <Leader>dn - step over
-         <Leader>s - step into
+         <Leader>ds - step into
-         <Leader>c - continue
+         <Leader>dc - continue

 # Testing #